nagordon/pyver/README.md

 1) create some files
 2) run pyver and make a copy of your files
 3) make as many revisions as you want
-4) if you want to revert back to an older revision, grab files out of the dated .pyver directories and put them in your current directory
+4) if you want to revert back to an older revision, grab files out of the dated .archive directories and put them in your current directory

 ### Criteria for design
 * Simplicity is your friend, obscurity is your enemy